 Imagine an Enterprise environment where dozens of team members collaborate in designing and developing complex business processes.
 The diagrams can become an entangled and difficult to follow mess very easily.
 That is why the team decided to document with their own attributes every single element of their processes.
 After lots of time invested in documentation, a team member wants to perform a change on an attribute, it can be a deletion, edition, un-sharing, between other actions.
 To prevent the user from making irreversible changes (like deleting an attribute from all elements) Bizagi performs validations and informs the editor when any operation can be harmful.

-When an extended attribute was already documented in one of the shapes of the element type it was added to, and then the editor tries to remove it, a pop-up window will be displayed, informing the user of the situation and preventing him from the deleting the attribute.
+When an extended attribute was already documented in one of the shapes of the element type it was added to, and then the editor tries to remove it, a pop-up window will be displayed, informing the user of the situation and preventing them from the deleting the attribute.

 In the pop-up window, the editor will have the option to review the dependencies of the attribute, that is, the list of diagrams and its elements where the attribute has been used.
 This way the editor can check why they cannot do the deletion and are provided with information to then go ahead and review it.